 Sometimes, the investor visa can provide a simpler and faster route to permanent residence or even citizenship.
 Usually, if you stay for a certain period of time, you can become eligible for dual citizenship.
 This is especially true in countries with generous immigration policies that offer incentives for foreign investment.

 The investor visa usually allows family members to accompany the main applicant, making it an attractive option for those who want to bring their families with them.
-For some individuals under citizenship by investment programs, any child of theirs born in the host country will automatically become a citizen.
+For some individuals under citizenship by investment programs, any child of theirs who is born in the host country will automatically become a citizen.

 In relation to reasons why people choose the investor visa, here are the benefits they enjoy when they are granted this visa: